Simulation-JS/Simulation-JS/README.md

 # Simulation.js

-Simulation.js is a simple JavaScript library for making graphics in html canvas.
+Simulation.js is an easy to use JavaScript library for making graphics in html canvas.

 ## Documentation